denten-books/plain-text/1-metaphor.md

 coupled with control codes that govern layout and projection in specific material context.
 Together, these diverse signals and physical affordances create the illusion of a single text.

+[^ln1-peirce]: Charles Sanders Peirce, a philosopher of language whose vocabulary I have been using here, suggests Simulacra as a possible synonym for Icon, citing also Plato's *Phaedrus* in relation to the Greek `ὁμοίωμα` or imitation [@peirce_excerpts_1998, 481; @plato_plato:_1999, 250a-b].

 [^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing